The American Real Estate and Urban Economics Association expects its membership to behave with intellectual and professional integrity.

 The peer-review process ensures the accuracy and quality of published research.
 As part of the peer-review process, referees should review submissions carefully, confidentially, and without prejudgment and editors should fairly apply standards and operate without personal or ideological favoritism.
 Editors and referees need to make certain that promises of confidentiality and anonymity are kept.

-Possible violations of the Code of Conduct should be reported to an officer to be designated by the AREUEA Board* and, if appropriate, the AEA Ombudsman.
+Possible violations of the Code of Conduct should be reported to Stephanie Moulton, the AREUEA Professional Conduct and Inclusion Officer and, if appropriate, the AEA Ombudsman.
 The AREUEA Board reserves the right to take action against individuals who may have violated the Code of Conduct.
-These actions can include but are not limited to rescinding AREUEA membership and, if applicable, removal from the AREUEA Board or other AREUEA leadership positions; banning participating in AREUEA conferences and events; and/or prohibiting publishing in Real Estate Economics.
+Code enforcement procedures and potential penalties are described in the AREUEA Policies for Code of Conduct Violations document which is posted below on this page.